liqd/adhocracy4/docs/phases_and_modules.md

 -   phases are ordered by weight
     -   weights are usually initialised from the position of the phase type in the blueprint.
-        -   Attention: _deprecated_ as this only works for one module where the phase order is determined by weight.
 -   no checking of start and end dates between phases (if overlap)
 -   view of phase displayed from start date to start date of next phase / or indefinitely?
 -   view of phase displayed from start date to end date
 -   permissions are only set for participants
-    -   ~~moderators and~~ initiators can always do everything?
+    - moderators and initiators can always do everything on item-level

 ### Current Implementation of Active, Past and Future Phases